|Coursera's Machine Learning Specialization|

 It seems entirely fitting that having been taught by Amazon professors the final achievement should be to realize an Amazon-like product recommender!

 Machine learning is a big topic and one that is currently very much in vogue.
 Anyone interested in learning about it is going to find themselves spoilt for choice.
 Earlier this month we covered Udacity's Machine Learning Engineer Nanodegree, which covers a lot of the same topics but with a Google flavor.
 A search for Machine Learning on Class Central produces other options including a Kadenze course on Machine Learning for Musicians and Artists, Machine Learning for Trading from Udacity, and, also from Udacity courses on Supervised and Unsupervised Learning.
-Also on the list is Machine Learning With Big Data from Coursera, but this time part of its Big Data specialization.
+Also on the list is Machine Learning With Big Data from Coursera, part of its Big Data Specialization from UC San Diego.

 or email your comment to: email@example.com